ekaratzas/chiptunify/README.md

 Execute the main script, passing the CSD file, your MIDI input, and a optional synthesis type:

 # play a file
-> ./chiptunify.sh play chiptune_synth.csd your_song.mid
+> ./chiptunify.sh play -m your_song.mid

 # play a file with specific synt type
-> ./chiptunify.sh play chiptune_synth.csd your_song.mid SAW
+> ./chiptunify.sh play -m your_song.mid -s SAW

 # convert to .wav
-> ./chiptunify.sh build chiptune_synth.csd your_song.mid
+> ./chiptunify.sh build -m your_song.mid

 Refer to ./chiptunify.sh --help for a list of supported SYNTH types